JohannesDeml/Unity-ios-touch-input-stuttering/README.md

 * boh of them are quite subtle, but noticable once you're trained to see them
 * Frame Jumps (leaving out one frame) seems to be more common than frame freezes (in Unity 5.6 at least)
 * Most significant problems on iPad Pro
+* On GLES3 the problem seems to be less frequent than on Metal

 ### Test Scenarios
 * Tested with Unity 5.5.1p1 and 5.6.0f2